 Journalism and Mass Communication Major

-The Journalism and Mass Communication faculty is committed to an academic and professional program that encompasses the knowledge and skills necessary to succeed in 21st century media.
-The program will emphasize critical thinking, research, writing and visual communication skills within an ethical framework across all media and professional disciplines.
+The Journalism and Mass Communication faculty is committed to an academic and professional program that encompasses the knowledge and skills necessary to succeed in twenty-first-century media.
+The program emphasizes critical thinking, research, writing, and visual communication skills within an ethical framework across all media and professional disciplines.

-The JMC faculty recognize that media throughout the world are changing.
-New information technologies, media convergence, cross-cultural perspectives and new economic realities are shifting the ways we communicate.
+The JMC faculty recognizes that media throughout the world are changing.
+New information technologies, media convergence, cross-cultural perspectives, and new economic realities are shifting the ways we communicate.
 At the same time, the principles of journalism and mass communication remain essential to a democratic society.
-Accuracy and balance in reporting, upholding high ethical standards, and a commitment to serving the interests of the public are central to our aims.
+Central to our aims are accuracy and balance in reporting, high ethical standards, and a commitment to serving the interests of the public.

 The core required courses are the foundation of the program.
-They provide the theoretical, historical, ethical and cultural background that underlies journalism and mass communication today.
-The elective courses, presented in two tracks, focus on the skills needed to function in the global media.
-The internship, either professional or academic, further enhances the acquired concepts and skills, as does participation in extracurricular activities on campus (i.e. magazine, online news websites, 24/7 radio station).
+They provide the theoretical, historical, ethical, and cultural background that underlies journalism and mass communication today.
+The elective courses, presented in two tracks, focus on the skills needed to function in global media.
+The internship further enhances the acquired concepts and skills, as does participation in extracurricular activities on campus (e.g., magazines, online news websites, 24-7 radio station).

-JMC students are encouraged to enroll in other courses to expand their cultural and disciplinary perspectives, and also to major or minor in a separate discipline.
-This opportunity to shape a multi-disciplinary course of study within the liberal arts tradition is an invitation for students to enrich their knowledge base in preparation for further inquiry, research and understanding.
+JMC students are encouraged to enroll in other courses to expand their cultural and disciplinary perspectives and to major or minor in a separate discipline.
+This opportunity to shape a multidisciplinary course of study within the liberal arts tradition is an invitation for students to enrich their knowledge base in preparation for further inquiry, research, and understanding.

-Upon graduation, students are prepared to pursue a range of careers in a variety of fields ranging from media organizations, advertising/PR agencies, design studios, production houses and others, or continue their education with graduate studies at leading universities around the world.
+Upon graduation, students are prepared to pursue a range of careers in a variety of fields ranging from media organizations, advertising and public relations agencies, design studios, production houses, and others or to continue their education with graduate studies at leading universities around the world.

 Theoretical Student Learning Outcomes (core courses):

-- Develop media and visual communication literacy; awaken creativity.
+- develop media and visual communication literacy and awaken creativity;

-- Understand the role of advertising and public relations.
+- understand the role of advertising and public relations; and,

-- Learn interviewing techniques and critical thinking / analytical skills.
+- learn interviewing techniques and critical thinking and analytical skills;

-- Learn to use software programs to design, produce and communicate effectively.
+- learn to use software programs to design, produce, and communicate effectively; and,

 JMC 200 Visual Communication Theory and Practice